State Hill, Pennsylvania

-State Hill is an unincorporated community that is located in Lower Heidelberg Township, Pennsylvania in Berks County, Pennsylvania.
+State Hill is an unincorporated community in Lower Heidelberg Township, Berks County, Pennsylvania, United States.

 History

-The area that is now State Hill was once called Lorah.
-This was named for the first settler within the village's boundary.
-At one time, the main road through the unincorporated community was called Dry Road.
-It received the name for lack of water to tap into for wells.
-This road is now known as Brownsville Road.

-The village started out as just a few cabins, but by the mid-1800s had built a tavern.
-It was called Dry Tavern, named after the road on which it was located.
-Current residents have a view of Blue Marsh Lake from Brownsville Road.
+The area around present-day State Hill was historically associated with a roadway known as Old Dry Road, a name that survives in the nearby Old Dry Road Farm, which is listed on the National Register of Historic Places.
+State Hill developed during the mid-nineteenth century near the intersection of present-day State Hill Road and Brownsville Road.

+A tavern operated in State Hill by the late nineteenth century.
+The State Hill Beer Garden, originally constructed around 1876 as a stagecoach stop, became a local landmark and remained in operation until its demolition in 1987.

+State Hill is located southeast of Blue Marsh Lake, a reservoir constructed by the U.S. Army Corps of Engineers between 1974 and 1979.

 The village is also home to a now-defunct elementary school, the Lower Heidelberg Consolidated School, which operated from 1931 to 2006.
 It is served by the Wilson School District.

-State Hill also has several businesses, including Berks Western Telecom, Ganly's Pub and Deli, Blue Marsh Taxidermy, a Western Berks Fire Department station, and the Lower Heidelberg Township Police and Municipal building.
-Ganly's was built in 1993, near where The Beer Garden Tavern used to be located.
+State Hill is home to several businesses and public facilities, including Berks Western Telecom, Blue Marsh Taxidermy, a station of the Western Berks Fire Department, and the Lower Heidelberg Township municipal and police complex.